 This rice-free recipe for gluten-free buckwheat mini-loaf bread has a wonderful earthy flavor, moist texture and isn't gritty.
-Mini loaf pans are great for baking gluten-free breads because the batter rises nicely and bakes through without collapsing, which can be a problem when using large loaf pans to bake gluten-free breads.
+Mini loaf pans are great for baking gluten-free bread because the batter rises nicely and bakes through without collapsing, which can be a problem when using large loaf pans to bake gluten-free bread.

 Several ingredients called for in this recipe—buckwheat flour (see the note below about this type of flour), brown rice syrup, and apple fiber powder can be found at health food stores or online, although some large natural food markets carry them.
 Both volume and weight measurements are included for bakers that prefer baking by weight.